labrgrupo/LabRI_shiny_connect/README.md

 <img src="www/Logo.svg" width="350px" height="250px" align="right"/>

 The **LabRI Shiny Connect** application is designed for the estimation and verification of reference intervals in clinical laboratories.
 This repository contains the cloud-ready implementation of the LabRI Shiny Application, adapted for deployment in environments such as **Posit Connect**, **Posit Cloud**, or institutional Shiny servers.
+A **public demonstration** of the application is currently hosted on **Posit Connect Cloud** and can be accessed directly from the browser, without any local installation of R or RStudio.

 This implementation preserves the analytical structure of the **LabRI method**, while adapting the application behavior for cloud execution.
 In contrast to the **compressed local distribution** of the LabRI Shiny Application, **LabRI_shiny_connect does not automatically save figures, spreadsheets, intermediate files, `.RData`, `.Rhistory`, or HTML reports into persistent local output folders on the server**.